-In an ongoing effort to control the infestation of Asian tiger mosquitoes in the San Gabriel Valley, the San Gabriel Valley Mosquito & Vector Control District (SGVMVCD) will conduct a truck-mounted mosquito control treatment.
-The application will target immature mosquitoes.
+In an ongoing effort to control the infestation of Asian tiger mosquitoes (Aedes albopictus) in the San Gabriel Valley, the San Gabriel Valley Mosquito and Vector Control District (SGVMVCD) will conduct a truck-mounted mosquito control treatment in the early morning hours of Wednesday July 30.
+The Asian tiger mosquito is a primary vector of chikungunya - a painful disease spreading rapidly throughout the Caribbean and as of July 15, over 350 travel-associated cases and one locally transmitted have been reported in the U.S. The application will target immature mosquitoes.